nasa/openmct/API.md

 Limit evaluators allow a telemetry integrator to define which limits exist for a telemetry endpoint and how limits should be applied to telemetry from a given domain object.

-A limit evaluator can implement the `evalute` method which is used to define how limits should be applied to telemetry and the `getLimits` method which is used to specify what the limit values are for different limit levels.
+A limit evaluator can implement the `evaluate` method which is used to define how limits should be applied to telemetry and the `getLimits` method which is used to specify what the limit values are for different limit levels.